 Jan.
-6 has not been the busiest of dates in the history of the National Hockey League, but there is still plenty of moments to look back on.
-The number 1,000 was big on this date and the men between the pipes dominated.
+6 has not been the busiest of dates in the National Hockey League history, but there are still plenty of moments to look back on.
+The number 1,000 was big on this date, and the men between the pipes dominated.
 Let’s fire up the hockey time machine and begin our daily journey through the decades.

 A Grand Ole Time

-Patrik Elias hit a pair of personal milestones, on Jan.
+Patrik Elias hit a pair of personal milestones on Jan.
 6, 2015, while helping the New Jersey Devils beat the Buffalo Sabres 4-1.
-He picked up his 600th career assist which made him the 82nd NHL player to score 1,000 career points.
+He picked up his 600th career assist, making him the 82nd NHL player to score 1,000 career points.

 Great Feats in Goaltending

-Johnny Bower became the fourth goaltender in Maple Leafs franchise history to win 100 games, on Jan.
+Johnny Bower became the fourth goaltender in Maple Leafs franchise history to win 100 games on Jan.
 6, 1962, with a 6-3 victory over the visiting Chicago Blackhawks.
-His 219 wins with the team are still the second-most on Toronto’s all-time list behind Turk Broda’s 304.
+His 219 wins are still the second-most on Toronto’s all-time list behind Turk Broda’s 304.

 In his first game in his former home arena, on Jan.
 6, 2002, Nikolai Khabibulin led the Lightning to a 3-0 win over the Phoenix Coyotes.
 This was his sixth shutout of the season, setting a new franchise record.
 He broke the old record of five shutouts set by Daren Puppa during the 1995-96 season.